-The 2018 financial statements were audited by other accountants, and they expressed an unmodified opinion on them in their report dated April 9, 2019.
-They have not performed any auditing procedures since that date.
-In addition, the 2018 management's discussion and analysis on pages 2 through 7 was subjected to certain limited procedures in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to their inquiries, the financial statements, and other knowledge obtained during the audit of the financial statements.
-Their report stated that they do not express an opinion or provide any assurance on the information because the limited procedures do not provide them with sufficient evidence to express an opinion or provide any assurance.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 3 through 8 be presented to supplement the financial statements.
+Such information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the financial statements, and other knowledge we obtained during our audit of the financial statements.
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.